alien4cloud/csar-public-library/org/ystia/docs/user_guide/030_topologies.rst

 Topologies
 **********

-Ystia provides different topology templates, which can be used for demos, development or production applications.
+Ystia provides various topology templates, which can be used for demos, development or production applications.

 .. _topologies_elk_section: